Highlighting the Importance of CAC and CLVSadaf Abbas

 GP Margin = (Revenue – COGS) / Revenue

-A company can improve its gross margin by reducing the cost of sales or cost of goods sold or keeping it stable.
+A company can improve its gross margin by reducing the cost of sales or the cost of goods sold or keeping it stable.
 To be able to reduce COGS, a company must display efficiency in service operations through financial analysis.
 It should have a robust mentoring and alerts infrastructure.
 When a company mentors the two discussed SaaS metrics, it will know its business’s health.
 Therefore, it can take the necessary steps to improve the profitability of its business.
 A reduction in COGS will also increase revenue.
 The revenue a company can realize will directly depend upon how low is the cost of goods sold.

 However, to improve CLV, a business should work on enhancing a customer’s lifetime and average revenue per user.
 It can grow the lifetime value by investing in customer service to lower its churn rate.
 In other words, it must reduce the annual rate at which people unsubscribe to its service.

 A company can only enhance Average revenue per user (ARPU) by coming up with ways to make your existing customers buy more.
 The company should focus on upselling its service to its customers.
 It can be done by offering either discounts or coupons on upgrades.

 Together, CAC and CLV metrics depict a prototypical return on investment a company receives from an acquired customer.
 It helps the company look into the efficiency of its customer acquisition process.
 It further emphasizes how valuable a customer can be to a company over his or her average lifetime.

 By monitoring CCA and CLV ratios, a SaaS company will be able to identify its profitability across the customer base.
 It would facilitate them in taking steps to maintain or push profitability upwards.